Frequently Asked Questions

 What if the cart lid does not close because of excess trash?

 The cart lid should be closed for proper collection.
-Trash will not be collected if it is outside the cart unless you call your hauler two or three days prior to collection day in advance of your collection day.
+Trash will not be collected if it is outside the cart unless you call your hauler at least one business day in advance of your collection day.

 Can I request an additional trash cart?

 If your household requires collection of more than the 95 gallons of waste per week provided in the basic service, you must contact your hauler to order an additional cart.
 Your hauler will assess a cart delivery charge and an additional monthly fee for this service will be billed directly by the hauler.